-The report stated that there was almost 58% increase in the flights searches from Canada to Cartagena because of a low crime rate, good economy and more flights to choose from.
+The report stated that there was an almost 58% increase in flight searches from Canada to Cartagena because of a low crime rate, a good economy, and more flights to choose from.

-After spending 7 days in Cartagena, I can definitely understand why it’s so popular.
+After spending 7 days in Cartagena, I can understand why it’s so popular.

 2.)
 Rideshare is Widely Available in the City